 This post may contain affiliate links.

-The original Christmas balloon centerpiece idea came from Oh Happy Days.
+The original creative ideas for this Christmas balloon centerpiece came from Oh Happy Days.
 But I didn’t like the way they made the ornament toppers.
 So I decided to design my own and make it reproducible.

 I went through a whole lot of trial and error before I made one that was easy to put together and would stay closed.
 The template is available for free and personal use only as an SVG file or a PDF file at the bottom of this post.